remix-run/react-router/docs/routers/picking-a-router.md

 };
 ```

-## React Native

-You will use [`<NativeRouter>`][nativerouter] from React Native projects.

-The data APIs from v6.4 are currently not supported in React Native, but should be eventually.

 ## Data APIs

 The following APIs are introduced in React Router 6.4 and will only work when using a data router: